-- peer support using mixed ability pairings when appropriate. - setting common tasks which are open ended and can have a variety of outcomes therefore differentiating through outcome. - providing resources of different complexities matched to pupil ability therefore differentiating through support.
+- peer support using mixed ability pairings when appropriate. - setting common tasks which are open ended and can have a variety of outcomes therefore differentiating through outcome. - Providing resources of different complexities matched to pupil ability therefore differentiating through support.

-Organisation
+4. Organisation

-We teach MFL to children across the school, from Foundation Stage to Year Six.
-As MFL is a statutory requirement in Key Stage Two, We have a Spanish Assistant from the Local Authority who delivers weekly 30 minute lessons to all Key Stage Two classes.
-The Spanish Assistant also delivers weekly 30 minute lessons in Year Two, preparing them for the compulsory lessons from Year Three.
-Teachers in these year groups are also expected to deliver informal follow up activities each week, based on the content of that week's session.
+We teach MFL to children from Year Two to Year Six.
+As MFL is a statutory requirement in Key Stage Two, We have a Foreign Language Assistant (FLA) from School Improvement Liverpool who delivers weekly 30 minute lessons to all Key Stage Two classes.
+The FLA also delivers fortnightly 30-minute lessons across Year Two, preparing them for the compulsory lessons from Year Three.
+Teachers across Key Stage Two then follow up these sessions using activity booklets produced by School Improvement Liverpool, which allow the children to apply the language and skills acquired during the lessons.

-The Curriculum
+5. The Curriculum

 Spanish is the modern foreign language that we teach in our school.
 The curriculum that we follow is based on the 2014 National Curriculum programme of study for MFL in Key Stage Two.
-We adjust this in order to meet the needs of all of our children.
+We follow the School Improvement Liverpool scheme of work, which - in conjunction with our FLA - we adjust in order to meet the needs of all of our children.

-As we believe in the early acquisition of language we take elements of this curriculum and with Local Authority Support have devised plans for Year 2 and guidance for Foundation Stage and Year 1 to introduce MFL as soon as children join our school.
+As we believe in the early acquisition of language we take elements of this curriculum and with Local Authority support (School Improvement Liverpool) have devised long term plans for Key Stage One and Foundation Stage to introduce MFL as soon as children join our school.

-Planning and assessment
+6. Planning and assessment

-The Spanish Assistant plans and delivers the lessons following the 2014 National Curriculum programme of Study and with guidance from the Local Authority.
-She provides a yearly overview for Year Two to Year Six at the beginning of the academic year.
-She then produces half termly plans for each of the year groups she teaches, which are sent to the Subject Leader and distributed to class teachers at the beginning of each half term.
+School Improvement Liverpool provide a detailed yearly overview for Year Two to Year Six at the beginning of the academic year, as well as half termly plans for each of the year groups.
+These are sent to the Subject Leader and distributed to class teachers at the beginning of each half term.
+These plans are broken down week-by-week.